Georgian National Centre of Manuscripts: History

 The National Centre of Manuscripts was founded in 1958 under the name "The Institute of Manuscripts of the Georgian Academy of Sciences".
 It was created on the basis of the collection in the Department of Manuscripts at the Georgian National Museum and on the initiative of Ilia Abuladze, who became the first director of the Institute.
 In 1962, the name of the Institute was supplemented with "Kekelidze" to honour the Georgian philologist and literary historian Korneli Kekelidze.
 From 1968 until 1989, the director of the Institute was Elene Metreveli, Academician of the Georgian Academy of Sciences.
 During the period from 1989 to 2006, the director of the Institute was Zaza Aleksidze, a Corresponding Member of the Georgian Academy of Sciences.

 In 2006, the "Korneli Kekelidze Institute of Manuscripts of the Georgian Academy of Sciences" was abolished and replaced through the establishment of a legal entity under public law, the "Korneli Kekelidze Institute of Manuscripts".
 On 23 May 2007, on the initiative of the staff at the Institute, its name was changed to "The National Centre of Manuscripts".
 This initiative was supported by the Ministry of Education and Science and was approved by the government.

 Structure

-Organizational and administrative activities of the Centre are managed by the director, whereas scientific and development activities are managed and implemented by the Scientific Council.
+Organisational and administrative activities of the Centre are managed by the director, whereas scientific and development activities are managed and implemented by the Scientific Council.
 In addition, the Centre contains other structural units: departments and laboratories.
-Currently there are eight departments (Codicology, Source Studies and Diplomatics, Archival Studies, Fund Management, Exhibitions, Education, the Library, Art History) and two laboratories (Restoration and Conservation, Digitalization).
+Currently there are eight departments (Codicology, Source Studies and Diplomatics, Archival Studies, Fund Management, Exhibitions, Education, the Library, Art History) and two laboratories (Restoration and Conservation, Digitalisation).